openshift/installer/docs/user/openstack/README.md

 oc edit configmap -n openshift-config cloud-provider-config
 ```

-> **NOTE:**
+> **Note**
 > It can take a while to reconfigure the cluster depending on the size of it.
-The reconfiguration is completed once no node is getting `SchedulingDisabled` taint anymore.
+> The reconfiguration is completed once no node is getting `SchedulingDisabled` taint anymore.

 There are several things you can change: